Molly Brant: Legacy

 Brant's legacy is varied.
 Since 1994, she has been honored in Canada as a Person of National Historic Significance.
-Brant was long ignored or disparaged by historians of the United States, but scholarly interest in her increased in the late 20th century with a better understanding of her role and influence in Iroquois society.
+Brant was long ignored or disparaged by historians of the United States, but scholarly interest in her increased in the late 20th century with a better understanding of her role and influence in Haudenosaunee society.
 The Johnson Hall State Historic Site in New York includes presentation and interpretation of her public and private roles for visitors.

-She has sometimes been controversial, criticized for being pro-British at the expense of the Iroquois.
-According to Feister and Pulis, "She made choices for which she is sometimes criticized today; some have seen her as having played a large part in the loss of Iroquois land in New York State."
-But like many of the male leaders, Brant believed that the Mohawk and other Iroquois nations' best chance of survival lay with the British.
+She has sometimes been controversial, criticized for being pro-British at the expense of the Haudenosaunee.
+According to Feister and Pulis, "She made choices for which she is sometimes criticized today; some have seen her as having played a large part in the loss of Haudenosaunee land in New York State."
+But like many of the male leaders, Brant believed that the Mohawk and other Haudenosaunee nations' best chance of survival lay with the British.
 She identified first as Mohawk and made strategic choices that she believed would best benefit her peoples.

 Brant is commemorated on April 16 in the calendar of the Anglican Church of Canada,.
 No portraits of her are known to exist; an idealized likeness is featured on a statue in Kingston and on a Canadian stamp issued in 1986.

 She was portrayed by Tantoo Cardinal in the 1990 television film Divided Loyalties.